 How to Make Soy Wax Candles

 You will need:

-Lavender essential oil (Do not use lavender extract.
+Lavender essential oil (I buy mine from Amazon here because it is easiest and I don't have a sales person pestering me later to buy stuff I don't need)- Do not use lavender extract.
 It is too heavy to scent soy wax and will sink to the bottom of your candle container.
-Guess how I know?)
+Guess how I know?

-Tape and scissors (I'm using painter's tape because it was the first one I grabbed.)
+Tape and scissors - I'm using painter's tape because it was the first type I grabbed.

 Lots and lots of old pasta boxes, etc. to protect your work area (trust me on this)